5 stars

 Key Changes for Foreign Entrepreneurs Applying for C11

-If you own less than 51% of the business, you're no longer considered a "business owner" under C11.
+• Minimum Ownership Threshold Increased to 51%: If you own less than 51% of the business, you’re no longer considered a “business owner” under C11.
 This shift particularly impacts those considering joint ventures or partnership arrangements.
-If you plan to split ownership equally with a Canadian partner or another foreign national, you'll need to restructure your agreement to maintain that crucial majority stake.
+If you plan to split ownership equally with a Canadian partner or another foreign national, you must restructure your agreement to maintain that crucial majority stake.

 • Location: How will your business impact the specific area where you’ll operate?